cylc/cylc-admin/docs/proposal-rose-suite-run.md

 * Users will configure tasks to run on clusters instead of hosts/batch systems.
 * If relevant, improve alignment with DRMAA Open Grid Forum API?

-So, for example, a suite `flow.rc` might look like this:
+So, for example, a suite `suite-flow.rc` might look like this:
+(Although a detailed specification should also be created)
 ```ini
 [cylc]
     ...